-Suspension: The following individuals are authorized to suspend a Fellow from patient care responsibilities: the Program Director, the Dean of the FSU College of Medicine, the Chief Medical Officer at the clinical institution to which the Fellow is assigned.
+Suspension of Clinical Responsibilities: In the event that the actions of a Fellow are considered to interfere with patient safety, the following individuals are authorized to suspend a Fellow from patient care responsibilities immediately: the Program Director, the Dean of the FSU College of Medicine, the Senior Associate Dean for Medical Education and Academic Affairs, or the Chief Medical Officer at the clinical institution to which the Fellow is assigned.
 The Fellow will be informed of the reasons for the suspension and will be given an opportunity to provide information in response.

 The Fellow suspended from patient care may be assigned to other duties as determined appropriate and approved by the Program Director.
-The Fellow will either be reinstated (with or without the imposition of probation or other conditions) or dismissal proceedings will commence by the Fellowship Program within thirty (30) days of the date of suspension.
+The Fellow will either be reinstated (with or without the imposition of probation or other conditions) or dismissal proceedings will commence by the Fellowship Program within 15 days of the date of suspension.
 Any suspension and reassignment of the Fellow to other duties may continue until final conclusion of the decision-making or appeal process.